-This short course is designed for health and social care staff who care or support people living with dementia and are looking to increase their confidence, understanding and ability to provide person-centred care.
-The course combines two face-to-face skills focused study sessions and weekly online learning activities.
+This short course is designed for health and social care staff who care or support people living with dementia and are looking to increase their confidence, understanding and ability to provide person-centered care.
+The course combines two face-to-face skills focused study sessions on campus and weekly online learning activities.
 Students will learn in our state-of-the art simulation facilities and be supported by our teaching team from the Alzheimer Scotland Centre for Policy & Practice.

 Who is the course for?

 This course is aimed at health and social care workers who have regular contact with people living with dementia.
 It is suitable for those who have completed a SCQF level 7 in Social Services and Healthcare or equivalent, a PDA in Promoting Excellence at Skilled level or nurses wishing to further develop or refresh their dementia care skills.